binqbit/svpi-chrome-ext/README.md

 6. Done!

 ### Usage
-1. Duble Click on the Input Field
+1. Duble Click on the Password Input Field
 2. Select the Password
 3. Write the Password
 4. Submit